 The topics we discuss to help you decide include:

-• When you want to travel.
+When do you want to travel?

-• How much you can afford to spend on the trip.
+How much can you afford to spend on the trip?

 Both the Annapurna Circuit and Everest Base Camp treks take you deep into the Himalayas